Writing Groups: The Blind Leading the Blind

 People who would post on those groups would just shoot questions in the dark without knowing much about their book and without knowing much about who is giving them feedback.
 There are even authors acting as coaches who aren’t very good at coaching other people on how to write a novel.
-Whereas in Write to Publish, interactions are more meaningful, productive, and instructive rather than willy-nilly.
+In Write to Publish, interactions are more meaningful, productive, and instructive rather than willy-nilly.

 2. People in these groups don’t always know what they are talking about.

 One day, I went on one of those groups and answered someone’s question about a topic that I have a lot of knowledge about, something that speak on all over the world.
-Almost immediately one person refuted me telling me I didn’t know what I was talking about.
-Do you want to be getting information from people who actually know what they’re talking about or from someone who only thinks they have an idea.
+Almost immediately one person refuted me, telling me I didn’t know what I was talking about.
+Do you want to be getting information from people who actually know what they’re talking about, or from someone who only thinks they have an idea.